Canon 5D vs Olympus PEN-F

 Many modern cameras cannot only take still pictures, but also record videos.
 The PEN-F indeed provides for movie recording, while the 5D does not.
 The highest resolution format that the PEN-F can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the PEN-F has an electronic viewfinder (2360k dots), while the 5D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the PEN-F offers a wider field of view (100%) than the one in the 5D (96%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 5D has a higher magnification (0.71x vs 0.62x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 5D, the Olympus PEN-F, and comparable cameras.

 One feature that is present on the 5D, but is missing on the PEN-F is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The PEN-F has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 5D does not have a selfie-screen.